olsenlabmit/BigSMARTS/README.md

 | {[][<]OCC[>][]} | inversion | 68 |
 | {[][<]C[<2],[>2]CO[>][]} | split | 68 |
 | {[][<]CCO[>],[<]CCO[>][]} | duplication | 68 |

+These are simple cases, but there is no restriction on the number of repeat units and end groups in the query and target, greatly increasing the complexity of search.
+The algorithm handles all of these cases.

 # Repository Location
 http://doi.org/10.5281/zenodo.4780309